-After you upgrade an ESXi host from an older version of ESXi that did not support UEFI secure boot, you may be able to enable secure boot.
-Whether you can enable secure boot depends on how you performed the upgrade and whether the upgrade replaced all of the existing VIBs or left some VIBs unchanged.
+After you upgrade an ESXi host from an older version of ESXi that did not support UEFI secure boot, you might be able to enable secure boot.
+Whether you can enable secure boot depends on how you performed the upgrade and whether the upgrade replaced all the existing VIBs or left some VIBs unchanged.
 You can run a validation script after you perform the upgrade to determine whether the upgraded installation supports secure boot.

 About this task